-Specifically, a RCSR consists of a single report that defines a class of projects and describes the associated environmental effects, design standards, and mitigation measures for projects assessed within the report.
-It includes a conclusion of significance of environmental effects of all projects assessed by the RCSR.
-Once the Agency declares a RCSR, no further EA is required for projects that meet the conditions of the class.
+Specifically, a RCS consists of a single report that defines a class of projects and describes the associated environmental effects, design standards, and mitigation measures for projects assessed within the report.
+It includes a conclusion of significance of environmental effects of all projects assessed by the RCS.
+Once the Agency declares a RCSR, no further EA is required for projects within the class.